 Traces the development of American popular music from the mid-19th century up to the present.
 Particular emphasis will be given to the impact of African American culture on jazz, blues, rock, and reggae.
 The course will conclude with an analysis of hip-hop's globalization and its impact on society.

 HUM2270 Special Topics in the Humanities

-Involves readings and discussions organized around selected topics in the humanities.
+Involves readings and discussions, at an introductory level, organized around selected topics in the humanities.
 Topics vary each semester.